 What do you do?

 This is a paradox because there seem to be good arguments for both options.
-Considering the being accuracy in the past, the odds are that he/she will be right again, so you should take only the closed box.
+Considering the being’s accuracy in the past, the odds are that they will be right again, so you should take only the closed box.
 On the other hand, the money is already in the box, so you might as well take both.

-This is basically just the Prisoner’s Dilemma again, but dressed up on one side to try to make the player think it very likely that both he and the being will choose the same strategy and on the other side to try to bring causality into it.
+This is basically just the Prisoner’s Dilemma again, but dressed up on one side to try to make the player think it very likely that both they and the being will choose the same strategy and on the other side to try to bring causality into it.
 The resolution of Newcomb’s Paradox is the same as the resolution of the Prisoner’s Dilemma also resolves Newcomb’s Paradox.
 (I'm not sure if I read this resolution somewhere or thought of it myself.
 Let me know if you see it somewhere.)

 Is it rational to vote?
 The chance of one vote affecting the election is small, so one could argue that it isn’t worth the trouble to vote.
 But people do vote.

 There are counter arguments that say that it is rational to vote.
 See Voting as a rational choice: why and how people vote to improve the well-being of others by Aaron Edlin, Andrew Gelman, and Noah Kaplan, Rationality and Society, 2007, vol 19(3), pages 293–314.
 They argue that you should consider the benefit not just to the voter, but to the country.
 Also see posts on Andrew Gelman’s blog here, here, and here.
 While some people may use this reasoning to justify voting, I want to suggest a rationale that is rational and probably closer to the way that most people think.

 Here is a good resolution to the paradox: If you believe that there are other rational voters, then Douglas Hofstadter’s resolution of the Prisoner’s Dilemma applies to voting.
 So, you don’t have just one vote, but rather all you rational voters are voting together.
 So, it is rational to vote (assuming you believe there are a significant number of rational voters).